Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 Later on, you can run user `django-admin.py` to collect and compile translation files and make the internationalization and localization of your program much easier.

+After we have defined our Blog's Post required fields, we have created two helpers as well.

+* `is_published`
+* `is_drafted`

+These two helpers will help us later in our code base to have our conditions in the code much easier.
+Our view templates are the ones that would benefit a lot as well as Post Admin change list.